This procedure only applies if the following conditions are met:

-- Your version of Centreon is 18.10 or newer and you wish to upgrade to the latest version of Centreon.
+- Your version of Centreon is 18.10 or newer and you wish to upgrade to Centreon 22.04 (Debian is only supported from version 22.04 on).
 If you wish to migrate from an older version, contact the Centreon support team.

 If your Centreon platform includes a Centreon redundancy system, please contact Centreon support.

 Migrating a central server

 Step 1: Install the new server